jsconf/2012.jsconf.eu/_posts/2012-10-01-announcing-js-groupies.md

 ### Party.js
 #### 8pm, Alte Münze, [Molkenmarkt 2](https://maps.google.com/maps?q=Molkenmarkt+2&hl=en&sll=52.519171,13.406091&sspn=0.533967,1.321106&t=m&hnear=Molkenmarkt+2,+10179+Berlin,+Germany&z=16)

-Join JS Conf EU conference attendees back at Alte Münze and celebrate a great day with great beer!
+Join JSConf EU conference attendees back at Alte Münze and celebrate a great day with great beer!

 Note: If you come to dinner, we will all go to the party together, otherwise you must get a party ticket for yourself.